 Patrick and Sarah Doherty McCorkell were in Toronto when the 1850-51 city directory was published, joining Sarah's brother John, after spending perhaps four years at most in Saint John, New Brunswick.
 Patrick's occupation is given as labourer.

 I've learned that Patrick and Sarah left their first-born, Augustine (1845-1903) behind in Ireland when they came to Canada in about 1846.
 I've also learned that Augustine was then brought to Quebec by his aunt, Elleanor Doherty (another new ancestor) in 1850.
 I'm guessing that Elleanor brought Augustine to Toronto to reunite with his parents.
 What happened to Elleanor remains a mystery...for now.

-The McCorkells seem to have spent almost ten years in Toronto, last appearing in the 1859 city directory, living at 67 Richmond Street East, which is the present-day site of The Hudson's Bay Company flagship store.
+The McCorkells seem to have spent almost ten years in Toronto, last appearing in the 1859 city directory, living at 67 Richmond Street East, just east of Yonge Street.
 This makes sense, as they next appear in the 1861 Canada census .

 As was noted by a newly-discovered McFeely cousin this week, these addresses are all near where I live in the oldest part of Toronto.

 And so, by 1861 only John Doherty and his family remain in Toronto.
 The McFeelys had left for Buffalo with their large family by the early 1850s, while the McCorkells had left to farm land near present day Orillia, Ontario, north east of Toronto.